druc/sshls/readme.md

 Search no more.

-`sshls` is a small cli app acting like an addres book for your ssh acccounts.
+`sshls` is a small cli app acting like an address book for your ssh acccounts.

 Once installed, you can start adding records and list them in your terminal.
 No more searching.